ritikakc-07/SWF26_Day5/README.md

 # Your Task
 - Fork the repository.
+- In the Forked Repository, on the GitHub, navigate to Actions tab and allow the GitHub Actions.
 - Clone the repository.
 - Unzip the provided zip.
 - Rename the YourName_SomethingYouLike/ folder with your name and what you like.
+- [DO NOT CHANGE OR MODIFY ANY OTHER FILES EXCEPT THE ONE YOU EXTRACTED AND RENAMED].
 - Then, go inside the folder.
 - In the backend, complete the task provided in the main.py
 - In the frontend, complete the task provided in the index.html and script.js
 - Follow the Readme Provided to follow along.
 - Test the working system locally.
+- Do a git pull, so that the recent changes are fetched on the main repo before you push yours.
 - Push the working repository.
 - Create a pull request.